top of page

 MMCI Founder and Director of Academic Affairs

 Mary is the Academic Affairs Director of the Midwest Maternal Child Institute.
-She is a Certified Professional Midwife licensed in Wisconsin, and holds a Master’s degree in Public Service from DePaul University.
-Mary has many years of experience and the wisdom that comes from witnessing more than 1,800 deliveries over the past 35 years.
+She is a Certified Professional Midwife licensed in Wisconsin and Illinois, and holds a Master’s degree in Public Service from DePaul University.
+Mary has many years of experience and the wisdom that comes from witnessing more than 2,000 deliveries over the past 40 years.

 She is the author of More Than a Midwife: Stories of Grace, Glory, and Motherhood and The Doula Handbook.
 She is featured in the book, Bright Lights of the Second City: 50 Prominent Chicagoans on Living with Passion and Purpose by Betsy Storm.